-ProtoSound® is equipped with a few programmable features that are accessed in the RESET state by moving the transformer throttle up and down between full voltage and low voltage (6 to 8 volts) without shutting the transformer off completely.
+ProtoSound® is equipped with a few programmable features that are accessed in the RESET state by moving the transformer throttle up and down between full voltage and low voltage (6 to 8 volts) without shutting the transformer off the transformer off completely.
 Each time this is done you advance, one feature at a time, through the available options.
 An air-release sound is heard each time the throttle is advanced.
-In addition, there are special sounds to tell you what RESET position you are in.
+In addition, there are special sounds to

 In RESET Mode

 Move The Throttle

 Up & Down From

 High Voltage To Low

 2 Times

+Clink

 Listen For The

 2 Clink Sounds